nikiman8888/Mentor_Mate_Logo/README.md

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The App still is under construction.
-May be there are some bugs.
+Still  have a bugs to fix it.